 Are you experiencing teacher burnout?
 Teaching can be can be stressful in an of itself.
 Compound that with long hours, an especially difficult year, the constant pressure to make more than adequate progress, possibly a toxic work environment, and hinge it all on test results – and it’s a recipe for burnout.
 Let’s talk about what it is, how it can affect not only your work inside the classroom but also your life outside, and the 7 major signs of teacher burnout.
 Read on.

 I have always known that I wanted to be a teacher.
 My mom was a teacher, and education has always been a passion of mine.
-In 2014, I knew that the first couple of years into teaching are always more difficult.
-In 2016, I took a position at a new school district and experienced a very toxic work environment.
-The stress compiled with the long hours and overwhelming amount work was affecting my health including clinched jaw, new (and frequent) headaches, and stomach issues.
-I was experiencing burnout from my job and this is when I realized that teaching wasn’t for me.
-And I wasn’t alone, teacher burnout is one of the main reasons why teachers quit.
+Early on in 2014, I knew that the first couple of years into teaching are always more difficult.
+I expected to be stressed, but I thought things would eventually get easier.
+Two years later, in 2016, I took a position at a new district and experienced a very toxic work environment.

 Background on Teacher Burnout